 The knot had a knothole.
 A deep one.
 It served as a kind of tunnel into the rotted, hollowed-out interior of the tree, which was honeycombed with different rooms and chambers, most of which, it turned out, were empty.
 Brandishing their tree branch cudgels, Murdoch and his three companions proceeded deeper into the interior, following the source of the faint light they'd seen coming through the window.

-As they passed the walls, enormous, thickly-vein eyes opened, turning to watch them go.
+As they passed the walls, enormous, thickly-veined eyes opened, turning to watch them go.
 But each time a one of them sensed they were being watched and turned, the eyes closed in time... only to reopen and continue staring at them as they headed off.

 The group entered the main hollow of the tree, which seemed to serve as a living area.
 There was a ratty couch, two armchairs, and a crooked, ramshackle coffee table.
 Aside from this, the room was entirely given over to lab equipment of all things, with a huge worktable covered with flasks, beakers and retorts.
 Murdoch was baffled.
 His companions were becoming angry, impatient and scared.